Princess Marie-Louise of Madagascar

-Princess Marie-Louise Razafinkeriefo of Madagascar (1 May 1897 – 18 January 1948) was the last heir apparent and pretender to the throne of the Kingdom of Madagascar.
+Princess Marie-Louise Razafinkeriefo of Madagascar (1 May 1897 – 18 January 1948) was the last heir apparent to the throne of the Kingdom of Madagascar.
 She was a grandniece, and the adoptive daughter, of Ranavalona III.
 During World War II, she worked as a nurse and was made a Dame of the National Order of the Legion of Honour by the French government for her medical service.